binbashroot/workgroups_azure/docs/practice_labs_README.md

 ### Task 10
 **Filesystem**
->Create and mount a filesystem using your primary disk
+>Create and mount a filesystem using your third disk (/dev/sdc)
 >Filesystem must be 500MiB in size
 >Filesystem must use an xfs filesytem
 >Filesystem must be mounted on /mnt/task10